murticalen/BackendAcademy2021/README.md

 2. Run `docker compose up`.
 It will run continuous Docker process in the foreground of this terminal, meaning you will have to open a new terminal instance to do other things.
 If you add `-d`, Docker will run in background.
 It is recommended that for the first time, you run in the foreground to see if any warnings show up.
 3. Docker will start, download some archives and ask for some permissions for file system mapping.
 Allow anything it asks for.
 4. If you ran Docker in the foreground, open new terminal and position in the same directory.
 Otherwise, use the current instance.
 5. Run `docker compose exec php-fpm bash`.
-The command will shell you inside PHP-FPM service's bash terminal and we will run most of the stuff here.
+The command will shell you inside PHP-FPM service's bash terminal, and we will run most of the stuff here.
 6. There is a pre-configured Symfony project here in `academy` directory which Docker maps to `/var/www/academy` in our containers.
 Therefore, run `cd /var/www/academy` to position in the mapped directory.
 7. Run `composer install` to install dependencies.
 8. Run `php bin/console doctrine:schema:update --dump-sql` for Doctrine to check ORM schema sync with DB.
 If you see some SQL, everything works fine.